 The Cville TimeBank was formed as a group project of Charlottesville’s Neighborhood Leadership Institute class of 2012.
-We plotted and planned for weeks and weeks, and eventually came to the conclusion that, damn the torpedos…. let’s just DO this thing!
 We’d researched, debated, pondered and hypothesized nine ways to Sunday, and concluded that someone just needed to start this crazy thing — so start, we did!

-In January 2013, we opened the Cville TimeBank to the community – and new members are welcome!
+In January 2013, we opened the Cville TimeBank to the community – and new members are welcomed several times a month during orientation sessions.
 Click over to our membership page for information on the next orientation session, and we hope to see you there!
-We have about 185 members at present, and we’re growing daily.
+We have over 220 members, and we’re growing steadily.
 More members, (especially active, engaged members) means that more services are available, more needs are met, and a stronger community is built!
 We have plans to include businesses and organizations as well, so please contact us if you’d like to know more about supporting the Cville TimeBank in this capacity.